GFernandesS/poc-json-schema/README.md

 # poc-json-schema
-POC repository to test JsonSchema framework
+POC repository to test JsonSchema framework in Python and .NET